 Mathys+Potestio provides creative staffing and placement services.
 We’re recruiters but creatives, too.
 M+P was founded by two creative industry vets who’ve worked as copywriters, designers, project managers, account managers…we’ve even done paste-up.
 If that doesn’t say how long we’ve been around, maybe our typewriters will.

-has been running creative staffing agencies in Portland since the late 90’s.
-Prior to placing creatives, she was one.
-She was a freelance copywriter for seven years and staff writer for POWDER magazine before that.
+has been running creative staffing agencies in Portland since the late 90s.
+Prior to placing creatives, she was one–a freelance copywriter for seven years, and staff writer for POWDER magazine before that.
 Originally from sunny Southern California, Jackie has called Portland home since 1990.
 Her first car was a yellow Fiat 128.

 has worked in creative recruiting with Steve since 2007.
 Her love of design, mid-century architecture, and beer make her a great fit for M+P. Hailing from Arapaho, Oklahoma, her first car was a 1986 Pontiac Bonneville with a working heater but no A/C. In Oklahoma.
 Yuk.

 realized creatives really do run the world, and joined M+P to see what all the fuss was about.
 She has a background in academic fundraising and agency management from the client side.
 Her first car was a 2015 Mini Cooper.
 That’s right—moving to LA forced her to buy her first car.
-In her spare time she funded a Kickstarter project.
+In her spare time she funded a Kickstarter project, and she volunteers on the board of AIGA Los Angeles.
 You can follow her at @flaviaarsenault.

 was raised in Ogden, Utah, and has a varied professional background, having worked in journalism, ecommerce, sales, recruiting and education.
 He loves facilitating relationships and becomes quite excited about any conversation that involves baseball or rock-and-roll trivia.
 His first truck was a 1984 Mazda pickup.
 He had to pop the clutch to get it started…but the heater worked.